What to do if you think your child's diagnosis is wrong

 Speaking to other parents with disabled children can be a good way of getting support and advice.

-Talk to parents in our online community
+Talk to our online community

 Support groups for parents